ttc290/reddit-influencer/README.md

 ## Product

 For each brand and product, I want to identify the 10 most influential Reddit users based on the score of comments mentioning the brand and product.
 I believe the result would be useful for marketers (especially in small companies) as they can try to include these users into their marketing campaign.
-MVP is the list of top 10 users with the highest aggregated score for each product and a graph showing the distribution of score for the product during the chosen month.
+MVP is the list of top 10 users with the highest aggregated score for each product, a graph showing the distribution of score for the product during the chosen month, and a table containing the top 20 influencers's actual comment, the score it received on Reddit, and the sentiment analysis.

 ## Pipeline